nsgov/gitlab-demo/gitlab-notes/README.md

 Go to [docker-cloud](https://cloud.docker.com)

-Click on the Runner service
+Click on runner under the Service option

 Click on the runner-1 container